JensBender/rental-price-prediction/README.md

 ### Summary
 + Motivation: Utilize machine learning to predict rental prices.
 + Data collection: Scraped 1680 property listings from an online property portal in Singapore.
-+ Exploratory data analysis: Utilized a word cloud to inform feature extraction from property agent comments.
-Visualized property locations on an interactive map of Singapore using Python's Folium library.
-Explored descriptive statistics, distributions and correlations.
++ Exploratory data analysis: Visualized property locations on an interactive map of Singapore using Python's Folium library.
+Utilized a word cloud to inform feature extraction from property agent comments.
-+ Data preprocessing: Removed duplicates and handled missing values.
++ Data preprocessing:
   + Data enrichment: Filled in missing addresses based on property names using the Google Maps API.
   + Feature engineering: Utilized the Google Maps API to obtain (a) latitude and longitude based on the address, (b) distance to the central business district, (c) distance to the closest school, and (d) average rating of nearby restaurants.
   + Feature extraction: Extracted property type, furnishing, built year, distance to MRT and other features from the property descriptions.